flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 ### Gravity Extension
 Gravity extension is fully supported by our gear system.

-To use this mechanical-only device, you need to click on the emergency crank handle back on the center pedestal.
-It will deploy and make one full turn per click.
+To use this mechanical-only device, you need to deploy the handle by clicking on the emergency crank handle back on the center pedestal.
+Then every click on the handle, or using mouse scroll wheel, will make the handle turn once.
+It can be stowed back by clicking on the black plastic lock at any time.

 Each turn of the handle will cause various things to happen: